Start anytime, for free. Click any module below to begin—your first click creates a free account so your progress saves.

 ABOUT THE COURSE

 OrthoSCORER is a structured four-week online curriculum that prepares medical students for the demands of an orthopedic sub-internship and the orthopedic residency application year.
-The course covers foundational orthopedic science, fractures and bone pathology, joints and sports medicine, and the practical realities of applying into orthopedic surgery — all in roughly 45 to 60 minutes a day, Monday through Friday.
+The course covers foundational orthopedic science, fractures and bone pathology, joints and sports medicine, and the practical realities of applying to orthopedic surgery—all in roughly 45 to 60 minutes a day, Monday through Friday.

 The curriculum is built around evidence-based learning principles.
-Every day combines curated high-yield resources with short active-learning exercises, and content from earlier in the course is deliberately revisited later through spaced retrieval practice.
+Every day combines thorough and high-yield lecture slides with short quizzes integrating content from earlier in the course.
 A separate longitudinal radiograph-reading track runs through all twenty days, training students to read and present films in the same structured language they will be expected to use on rounds.

 WHO IT'S FOR